solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

   // and retrieve the address of the new lookup table const [lookupTableInst, lookupTableAddress] =
     web3.AddressLookupTableProgram.createLookupTable({
-      authority: user.publicKey, // The authority (i.e., the account with permission to modify the lookup table)
+      authority: user.publicKey, // The authority (i.e., the account with permission to change the lookup table)
       payer: user.publicKey, // The payer (i.e., the account that will pay for the transaction fees)
-      recentSlot: slot - 1, // The recent slot to derive lookup table's address });
+      recentSlot: slot - 1, // The recent slot to derive the lookup table's address });
   console.log("lookup table address:", lookupTableAddress.toBase58());

   // Create an instruction to extend a lookup table with the provided addresses const extendInstruction = web3.AddressLookupTableProgram.extendLookupTable({
     payer: user.publicKey, // The payer (i.e., the account that will pay for the transaction fees)
-    authority: user.publicKey, // The authority (i.e., the account with permission to modify the lookup table)
+    authority: user.publicKey, // The authority (i.e., the account with permission to change the lookup table)
     lookupTable: lookupTableAddress, // The address of the lookup table to extend
     addresses: addresses.slice(0, 30), // The addresses to add to the lookup table });